Search and Highlight Words on a Page

 You did it!
 You've completed the tutorial if you see your keywords highlighted on a page and a window alert letting you know if those words are found on the page.

-If it's not working, you can activate this template to see how it should be structured, and compare your build to the template mod.
-You can also reach out to our support team or click the live chat button in the bottom left corner of this page.
+If it's not working, you can to see how it should be structured, and compare your build to the template mod.
+You can also or click the live chat button in the bottom left corner of this page.